Using Debian Linux Packages

 Now that we know that this is the program we're looking for and we know the name of the package, we can use a simple apt command to install it. apt will automatically install any dependency packages also.
 To install it just type in:

 to start the package installation.
 You will be prompted to insert DVDs #1 and #2.
 Don't be concerned about ssl-cert, etc. errors at this point.

 Your system is now an FTP server!
 Because this installed the FTP server daemon, it'll start automatically every time you boot your system.

 If your Debian server is on a network (and provided you can ping other systems on the network) it's easy to check out.
-Just go to another system (Linux or Windows) on the same network and at a command prompt (open a DOS window on a Windows machine) enter (assuming the IP address of your Debian system is 192.168.10.10):
+Just go to another system (Linux or Windows) on the same network and at a command prompt enter (assuming the IP address of your Debian system is 192.168.10.10):

 You'll be prompted for a username.
 You can't FTP using the root account.
 That's because with the FTP protocol everything, including the username and password you enter, is sent over the wire as clear text.
 Enter the username and password of the account you set up during the Debian installation and you'll see a message that the user is logged in.
-By default, wu-ftpd drops you into the home directory of the user you logged in as.
+(You'll also see some info pop up on your Debian PC's screen indicating someone logged in.)
+By default, vsftpd drops you into the home directory of the user you logged in as.
 For now just type in quit to close the FTP session.